fastrgv/RufasSok/README.md

 	new window no longer includes the pointer).
 In this case, simply move the cursor back onto the puzzle window.
 This annoyance does NOT occur with a systemwide "click" policy.

-	Now the f-key toggles a game policy that forcibly keeps focus, although it is generally considered improper window-handling.
-So, remember to toggle it off if it misbehaves.

 -----------------------------------------------------------------